Areas of Expertise

 University of Florida

-I am an experimental psychologist with specializations in social psychology and environmental psychology.
+I am an applied psychologist with specializations in social psychology, environmental psychology, and experimental psychology.
 My current research projects focus on agricultural adaptation to water scarcity and the mechanisms underlying individual pro-environmental behavior.

 International Association of Applied Psychologists